0x08088405/nt_version/README.md

 ## Why?
 Microsoft deprecated [GetVersionEx](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getversionexa)
-in Windows 8.1 and there's not really a good way to just get an OS version now.
+back in Windows 8.1 in favour of functions such as "[IsWindows8Point1OrGreater](https://docs.microsoft.com/en-us/windows/win32/sysinfo/version-helper-apis)" and there's not really a good way to just get an OS version now.
 You can still use [NetWkstaGetInfo](https://docs.microsoft.com/en-us/windows/win32/api/lmwksta/nf-lmwksta-netwkstagetinfo) from `lmwksta.h` if you just want the OS version without any build numbers, but it's much slower and allocates a [WKSTA_INFO_100](https://docs.microsoft.com/en-us/windows/win32/api/lmwksta/ns-lmwksta-wksta_info_100) chunk which you have to deallocate yourself, containing excess info your like PC name as a windows wide-string.
 Not very ideal.